michellelanglois/patchwork-java/README.md

 - As a user, I want to be able to optionally load my quilt from file when the program starts.
 - As a developer, I want to be able to easily add pre-programmed blocks to Patchwork so they are available to users.

-## Instructions for TAs:
-If you'd like, you can create a new quilt by using the spinners located in the top left of the application window, and clicking the Create button.
-(If you'd prefer, you can just load the existing quilt using the instructions in the fifth bullet point below.)
-After doing this:
-- You can generate the first required event by clicking on any quilt block in the scroll pane and dragging it onto a block space in the quilt grid.
-This adds a block to the quilt.
-(You can drag and drop another block on top of an existing block if you want to replace it.)
-- You can generate the second required event by clicking on the trash can icon in the top right corner of any block you've added to the quilt grid.
-This will remove the block from the quilt.
-- You can locate my visual component by creating a new quilt or loading a saved quilt.
-The rendered quilt image is my visual component.
-Also, I have added icons to the title bar and there is a trashcan icon that signals you can delete a block.
-- You can save the state of my application by clicking on the Save button in the top right of the application window.
-Also, if a quilt is created or loaded, and you try to exit the application, you will be prompted to save your quilt before exiting.
-- You can reload the state of my application by clicking on the Load button in the top right of the application window.

-Additionally, you can interact with the program in the following ways:
-- You can choose colors for the quilt by using the color pickers.
-- You can calculate how much fabric and how many patches are needed for the quilt by clicking on the Calculate button in the bottom left of the application window.

 ## Credits for icons:
 - Patchwork icon credit: icon made by <a href="https://www.flaticon.com/authors/becris" title="Becris">Becris</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>
 - Trashcan icon credit: icon made by <a href="https://www.flaticon.com/authors/kiranshastry" title="Kiranshastry">Kiranshastry</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>